ThomasWeiser/elmfire-extra/README.md

 # High-level API for ElmFire

+## Treat your Firebase data like a local Dict

 This package provides an API layer on top of the basic [ElmFire](http://package.elm-lang.org/packages/ThomasWeiser/elmfire/latest) API, that treats a Firebase collection as a key-value store and makes it available basically as an Elm dictionary with corresponding operations on it.